Manya Gordon

-Manya Gordon Strunsky (1882 – December 27, 1945) was a Ukrainian-born Russian-Empire-expatriot American historian and political activist.
+Manya Gordon Strunsky (1882 – December 27, 1945) was a Ukrainian-born Russian-expatriate American historian and political activist.
 Gordon is best remembered as a pioneering social historian of the Soviet Union, especially Soviet Russia, through her seminal 1941 book, Workers Before and After Lenin, which looks at the track record of Vladimir Lenin and his heirs in transforming the economy of the Russian Empire into that of the Soviet Union.

 Biography

 Early years

-Manya Gordon was born in about 1882 in the city of Kyiv, Ukraine, then part of the Russian Empire.
-A family of ethnic Jews, the Gordons emigrated to the United States from the increasingly anti-semitic Tsarist regime in 1896, settling in New York City.
+Manya Gordon was born in about 1882 in the city of Kiev, Russian Empire (now Ukraine).
+A family of ethnic Jews, the Gordons emigrated to the United States from the increasingly antisemitic Tsarist regime in 1896, settling in New York City.
 Gordon was educated at home but later received academic training in history and drama through courses completed at Columbia University.

 In New York Gordon was active in the American section of the Russian Socialist Revolutionary Party (PSR), an organization dedicated to the forcible overthrow of Tsarist autocracy in Russia.
-She was also involved in assisting newly-arrived Jewish emigrés from Russia and Eastern Europe, as a fellow Jewish-American helping them to find jobs and housing in America.
+She was also involved in assisting newly-arrived Jewish émigrés from Russia and Eastern Europe, as a fellow Jewish-American helping them to find jobs and housing in America.